Canada Bans Assault-style Weapons After Shooting Rampage

-Prime Minister Justin Trudeau said Friday that Canada is banning the use and trade of assault-style weapons immediately.
+Prime Minister Justin Trudeau announced an immediate ban Friday on the sale and use of assault-style weapons in Canada, two weeks after a gunman killed 22 people in Nova Scotia.

+“Canadians need more than thoughts and prayers,” he said, rejecting the reaction of many politicians after mass shootings.

-Trudeau cited numerous mass shootings in the country, including the killing of 22 people in Nova Scotia April 18 and 19.
-He announced the ban of over 1,500 models and variants of assault-style firearms, including two weapons used by the gunman as well as the AR-15 and other weapons that have been used in a number of mass shootings in the United States
+Trudeau cited numerous mass shootings in the country, including the rampage that killed 22 in Nova Scotia April 18 and 19.
+He announced the ban of over 1,500 models and variants of assault-style firearms, including two guns used by the gunman as well as the AR-15 and other weapons that have been used in a number of mass shootings in the United States

 “You do not need an AR-15 to take down a deer,” Trudeau said.
 “So, effective immediately, it is no longer permitted to buy, sell, transport, import or use military-grade, assault weapons in this country.”